hilalgunes/KeyStore/README.md

 2. Enter a username and password.
 3. Click the `Encrypt` button to encrypt and save the data.
 4. Click the `Decrypt` button to decrypt and display the encrypted data.

+## Data Storage

+The encrypted data is stored in a `.txt` file located in the device's internal storage under the following path:
+`/data/data/com.example.keystore/files/user_data.txt`